EnsemblGSOC/tony-gsoc-2018/README.md

 ## Summary
 In this GSoC project, three phased goals were achieved.
-* A program to calculate the percentage of guanine and cytosine in genome sequences. ([repository link](https://github.com/tonyyzy/GC_analysis))
+* A program to calculate the percentage of guanine and cytosine in genomic sequences. ([repository link](https://github.com/tonyyzy/GC_analysis))
 * Common Workflow Language (cwl) workflows that perform genome analysis. ([workflows](https://github.com/EnsemblGSOC/tony-gsoc-2018/tree/master/workflow), [commandline tools](https://github.com/EnsemblGSOC/tony-gsoc-2018/tree/master/tools))
-* A framework for running workflows on newly reported genome assemblies. ([scripts](https://github.com/EnsemblGSOC/tony-gsoc-2018/tree/master/scripts))
+* A framework for running workflows on newly reported genome assemblies automatically. ([scripts](https://github.com/EnsemblGSOC/tony-gsoc-2018/tree/master/scripts))

 ## Background
 With the development of new sequencing machineries and their much-reduced cost, a large quantity of novel genome data is produced daily at an increasing rate by goverment and private funded genome projects.
-Hence, it is crucial to perform automated analyses on those data as they are produced.
+To accelerate genomic data analysis and gene annotation, it is crucial to process those primary data as they are produced automatically.

+A large varity of workflow languages were developed to connect tools and form pipelines but they lack portability and reporducibility.
+Common Workflow Language (CWL) was introduced as an open standard which serves data-intensive science.
+CWL documents, written in JSON or YAML, are used to describe the connection of different command line tools.
+Workflows described in CWL specification are easily portable and scalable in different computational environments, hence it is ideal for this project.

 ## What work was done?
 I started by writing a GC program in Python, which was the goal of the first phase of this GSoC project.
-This commandline program would take a fasta formatted file which contains one or more genome sequences, and calculate the GC percentage with a specified window-szie and shift then write the result to file.
+This commandline program would take a fasta formatted file which contains one or more genomic sequences, and calculate the GC percentage with a specified window-szie and shift then write the result to file.
 The output file format can be chosen among wiggle file, gzip compressed wiggle file or bigwig file.
 The results of multi-sequence input file can be a single file or separated to one sequence per file.
 This GC program can be executed as a Python script, from the pakcaged binary file, install the package from PYPI or run the docker image as a container.
 For detailed usage and options, please see the [repository](https://github.com/tonyyzy/GC_analysis).

-For the second stage, I containerised my GC program into a docker image, along with several other tools and scripts.
+For the second stage, I containerised my GC program into a [docker image](https://hub.docker.com/r/tonyyzy/gc_analysis/), along with several other tools and scripts.
 I also developed CWL commandline scripts for each of the tools (see [tools](https://github.com/EnsemblGSOC/tony-gsoc-2018/tree/master/tools)) and workflows to run all the analyses by providing an ENA accession number (see [workflows](https://github.com/EnsemblGSOC/tony-gsoc-2018/tree/master/workflow)).
 These CWL files set the stage for the deployment of the workflow to clusters.

 For the final stage, I deployed the workflows to EBI's cluster.
 My Python [scripts](https://github.com/EnsemblGSOC/tony-gsoc-2018/tree/master/scripts) would retrieve a list of assemblies from a internal data base, which is updated daily, consists the ENA accessions for all the assemblies on ENA's archive.
 Subsequently, my scripts `Update_tables.py` would update my own MySQL database which holds information about the assemblies and their chromosomes, together with all jobs and their statuses. `submit_jobs.py` will generate the YAML input files for CWL and submit all waiting jobs to LSF with Toil (a CWL executor with batch system support).
 Finally, `process_result.py` would parse the CWL output and update the jobs' statuses accordingly, then aggregate the result to determine if a whole assembly's jobs are all done.